saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 Install Vendored Binary buildpack support and create a .vendor_urls file  and add your S3 url to the tar.gz to it.

+### Note on Installing php bindings

+Seems that Heroku needs php shared objects in the folder .heroku/php/lib/php/extensions/no-debug-non-zts-20121212.
+If you compile with libgeos php bindings make sure you grab the geos.so file from this folder and include it in your vendored binary zip file under the same file path.

 ### Links that helped me figure all of this out: